M Stands for Management

 Your first consideration should be to do away with your bills all together.
 By automating your payments using direct debit or online bill pay, you will dramatically reduce the paper clutter in your home.
 Direct debit is the process of providing your utility company, lender or other organization to whom you make monthly payments your bank account number and your financial institution’s routing number.
 Each time a payment due date arrives, instead of having to fill out the payment form or write a check, your payment is deducted automatically from your bank account.

 There are two reasons this might make you nervous, though it should not.
-First, you might worry that you will not have enough month in the bank to cover your bills.
+First, you might worry that you will not have enough money in the bank to cover your bills.
 Such concern indicates a need to better address your monthly spending plan (budget).
 Second, you might fear giving such sensitive information out to businesses, especially with financial hacks becoming so commonplace among businesses.
 The irony of such fears is that those most worried by hackers prefer to send checks in the mail.
 All checks have your account number and routing number printed on them, and the likelihood of the check being lost in transit or found by a dumpster diver is much higher than the risk of providing such information electronically.

 Whether you pay bills electronically or by mail, receiving your bills by email can minimize your clutter and actually reduce the chance of losing the bill.
 When a bill arrives by email, either pay it immediately or set a reminder to make the payment.
 Then, do not delete the electronic bill.
 Instead, place it in your email archive or in a “bills” folder in your email inbox.
 In the future, this will allow you to find any bill using your email’s search feature.